mas-bandwidth/reliable/README.md

 It has the following features:

-1. Notification when sent packets are received
+1. Acknowledgement when packets are received
 2. Packet fragmentation and reassembly
 3. RTT and packet loss estimates